NCI-GDC/gdc-mutation-indexer/README.md

 ### Submitting to Spark

-To run the export, copy the `submit-job.sh.template` to `submit-job.sh` and configure the environment variables as needed.
-Then run `submit-job.sh` to submit the job to the spark cluster.
+To run the export, copy the `bin/submit-job.sh.template` to `bin/submit-job.sh` and configure the environment variables as needed.
+Then run `bin/submit-job.sh` to submit the job to the spark cluster.

 ### Running in Jupyter

 It may be useful to develop with the help of Jupyter.
-Jupyter notebook will be installed as part of the dev requirements and can be invoked with `run-notebook.sh`.
-Make sure to set the `$SPARK_HOME` variable correctly within `run-notebook.sh`.
+Jupyter notebook will be installed as part of the dev requirements and can be invoked with `bin/run-notebook.sh`.
+Make sure to set the `$SPARK_HOME` variable correctly within `bin/run-notebook.sh`.
 To view the notebook, the port (default 9099) will need to be forwarded to the local machine:

 ```